Category Archives: Mecklenburg-Schwerin Royals

 In 1909, following several deaths within the Imperial Family including Vladimir’s, Kirill was third in line to the Russian throne after Nicholas II’s hemophiliac son Alexei and Nicholas’ younger brother Michael.
 Nicholas II relented and allowed Kirill to return to Russia, restoring his Imperial titles, his military positions, and his funding.
 Maria Pavlovna finally decided to convert to Russian Orthodoxy to help Kirill’s possibility of inheriting the throne.

-Maria Pavlovna with her children; Photo Credit – Wikipedia
+Maria Pavlovna with her children; Credit – Wikipedia

-When the Commander of the White Army told Maria Pavlovna that the Bolsheviks were going to win the Russian Civil War, she finally agreed to go into exile.
-On February 13, 1920, Maria Pavlovna, her son Andrei, his mistress Matilde Kschessinska and her son Vladimir boarded an Italian ship in the direction of Venice, Italy.
-They made their way from Venice to Switzerland and then to France, where Maria Pavlovna’s health failed.
+When the Commander of the White Army told Maria Pavlovna that the Bolsheviks would win the Russian Civil War, she finally agreed to go into exile.
+On February 13, 1920, Maria Pavlovna, her son Andrei, his mistress Matilde Kschessinska, and her son Vladimir boarded an Italian ship in the direction of Venice, Italy.
+They traveled from Venice to Switzerland and then to France, where Maria Pavlovna’s health failed.
 Grand Duchess Maria Pavlovna died on September 6, 1920, aged 66, surrounded by her family at her villa (now the Hotel La Souveraine) in Contrexéville, France.

 Chapel of St. Vladimir and St. Mary Magdalene, burial place of Grand Duchess Maria Pavlovna; Photo Credit – Par Yorick Petey — Travail personnel, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=876364